 AB-1564 – Consumer requests

-- Requires businesses to make available a toll-free number or a physical address and email address for submitting requests
+- Requires businesses to make available a toll-free number and at least one additional method for submitting consumer requests.

 Highlights on the Bills That Didn’t Make It:

 - The bill clarifies obligations for insurance organizations under the CCPA and California Insurance code.
 The bill would also eliminate a consumer’s right to request a business to delete or not sell the consumer’s personal information under the CCPA if it is necessary to complete an insurance transaction requested by a consumer.